Performance Management Best Practices in 2020 and Beyond

 How effective is your current performance management strategy?
 You might think that it’s pretty good, but the chances are that you’re wrong.
 A Gallup poll in 2019 found that only 14% of employees surveyed were satisfied with and inspired by their performance reviews.
 That means 86% felt that their employer’s reviews were uninspiring and ultimately useless.
 Yes, there’s an excellent chance that you fall into that 86%.

 Why is that, though?
 There are several reasons, but the most common one is that you’re probably not providing them with timely feedback.
 That’s particularly true if you’re only doing so once per year.
 The more frequently you coach employees and provide guidance, the better they perform and the more likely they are to do outstanding work.

 So, poll your employees.
 Find out what they think of your current performance management system.
 Then make the changes they want to see.

 Provide Feedback with an Impact

-Performance management should involve more than just rubber stamping employees who are performing to expectations and reprimanding those who are not.
-Your employees are the heart of your business.
+Performance management should involve more than just rubber-stamping employees who are performing to expectations and reprimanding those who are not.
+Your employees are the heart of your organization.
 They need feedback that matters.
 They need guidance that helps them improve, and that matters.

 What does that mean, though?
 Simply put, you need to ditch the idea that performance management involves a carrot and stick.
 Instead, think about creating a conversation with each employee.